Tesla stock falls on Model 3 delays, biggest-ever quarterly loss

 The Palo Alto, California-based company made just 260 Model 3 sedans in the third quarter due to what it called "production bottlenecks."
 It had planned to build more than 1,500.

-Model 3 production delays mean postponed sales could exacerbate the company's cash burn, which Tesla estimated at US$1 billion in the upcoming quarter.
+Model 3 production delays mean postponed sales could exacerbate the company's cash burn.
 The problems could also worry the over 500,000 customers who have put down a refundable deposit on the car.

+Adding to the pressure is the fact that U.S. tax credits for Tesla buyers, intended to help manufacturers ramp up electric vehicles, begin to expire after the company sells its 200,000th vehicle in the United States.
+The company has not said when that will be, but it has sold 250,000 globally.

 Shares of Tesla have fallen nearly 17 percent from a 12-month high of US$385 in September, but are still up 50 percent from January fueled by belief in the long-term prospects of the company.